TeamPuzel/strawberry/design/specification.md

 // The owning map itself would be something like this.
-// We can namespace it to the category to avoid polluting the global namespace. pub struct Sequence.Map<T, R, Transform>
+// We can namespace it to the category to avoid polluting the global namespace. pub struct Sequence.Map<T, Transform, R>
 where
     T: Sequence,
     Transform: (T.Element) -> R